DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/local_setup.md

 >[!NOTE]
 >*This guide will explain how to do the setup manually.
 If you want an additional challenge, try to run this setup using Docker Compose or a Python virtual environment.*

+**Important**: All dbt commands must be run from inside the `taxi_rides_ny/` directory.
+The setup steps below will guide you through:

+1. Installing the necessary tools
+2. Configuring your connection to DuckDB
+3. Loading the NYC taxi data
+4. Verifying everything works

 ## Step 1: Install DuckDB

 DuckDB is a fast, in-process SQL database that works great for local analytics workloads.
 To install DuckDB, follow the instruction on the [official site](https://duckdb.org/docs/installation) for your specific operating system.